Antibody Detection and Identification (Online CE Course)

 Level of Instruction: Intermediate

-Intended Audience: Clinical laboratory technologists, technicians, and pathologists.
-This course is also appropriate for clinical laboratory science students and pathology residents.
+Intended Audience: Medical laboratory scientists, technicians, and pathologists.
+This course is also appropriate for medical laboratory science students and pathology residents.

-Course Description: This course will take you through several methods that can be used in the process of identifying an antibody in transfusion medicine.
-Four case studies are presented that take you step-by-step through these procedures and provide you with appropriate panel results.
+Course Description: This course will take you through methods that can be used in the process of identifying an antibody in transfusion medicine.
+Many examples are presented that take you step-by-step through these procedures and provide you with appropriate panel results.

 How to Subscribe